 Join us at this Shabbat potluck dinner series after services where the entire Romemu community explores theological and ethical topics through the multi-faith experiences our diverse community brings to the table.
 Led by Rev. Eleanor Harrison Bregman, Rabbi Jessica Kate Meyer, Rabbi David Ingber and guests.

 This workshop is designed for interfaith couples to more deeply explore the specific issues and feelings they are experiencing and to learn how to communicate more effectively about them.
 Couples must come to all three sessions and both partners must attend.
 For more information contact Eleanor Harrison Bregman.
-We held a workshop in late 2016 and will likely hold another this Fall 2017.
-But do email if you are interested as we will put together a group sooner if there is enough interest.
+Dates TBD but do email if you are interested Rev. Eleanor can be in contact with you once dates are secured.

 165 West 105th Street, Sanctuary